 Top 10 Italian dishes and best places for trying them

 Are you a foodie or just looking for a delicious destination for your next trip?
-Italy can definitely be labeled the mother country of universally great food.
-Dishes that have taken over the hearts of the people in the whole world with their simple, but generous flavours are something practically anyone recognizes.
+Italy can definitely be labelled the mother country of universally great food.
+Dishes that have taken over the hearts of the people in the whole world with their simple but generous flavours are something practically anyone recognizes.
 And what's even more interesting - there is so much more to the holy trinity of pizza, pasta, and tiramisu!
-Each region is better known for particular dishes: sweet, savory, warm, and cold - it is guaranteed that your tummy will be in heaven if you decide to travel to Italy!
+Each region is better known for particular dishes: sweet, savoury, warm, and cold - it is guaranteed that your tummy will be in heaven if you decide to travel to Italy!
 So what are some popular Italian dishes and where is some places to eat in Italy - this article will give you an impression and serious cravings (hopefully).
 Let's start our trip to Eataly!

 P.S.
-I am not just trying to be Miss Smartypants, it is an actual brand of quality Italian produce that first appeared in 2007 in Turin!
+I am not just trying to be Miss Smartypants; it is an actual brand of quality Italian produce that first appeared in 2007 in Turin!

 1. Pizza and Napoli

 Historically pizza is a close relative to all the other and more ancient flatbreads (like focaccia) that have been around for thousands of years.
 But the innovation came in the late 18th century when poorer inhabitants of Napoli (Naples) decided to top the flatbread with tomato.
 It is believed that the name comes exactly from that -"pitta", or around, flatbread baked in the oven.
 Being one of the most iconic Italian dishes in the world, it has developed over centuries and gained many faces, like the very controversial pizza with chicken and pineapple.
 Not considered a pizza by the Italians, by the way.
 First, you will not find many Italian chicken dishes in the restaurant menus and second...what savages put pineapple on pizza?
-But the original one is said to come from Naples, and until nowadays Pizza Napoletana is said to be one of the best in the world.
-Where else to try this most amazing and simple dish, than in Napoli, right?
-THE place to try it would be L'Antica Pizzeria da Michele, which has been around since 1870.
+But the original one is said to come from Naples, and until nowadays, Pizza Napoletana is said to be one of the best in the world.
+Where else to try this most amazing and simple dish than in Napoli, right?
+The place to try it would be L'Antica Pizzeria da Michele, which has been around since 1870.
 It is also the famous location where "Eat, Pray, Love" was filmed and it took the fame of this place to the next level!

 2. Arancini and Sicily

 Never heard of those?
 It is a pity because it is one of the greatest street foods in the world.
 It is basically yesterday's rice pressed into a ball, filled with meat, cheese, or veg, and covered in crunchy breadcrumbs before throwing in sizzling hot oil.
-The origin of this one is said to be in Sicily, where the most common ones are filled with ragu - slow-braised meat with tomato and other flavorings or bechamel sauce.
+The origin of this one is said to be in Sicily, where the most common ones are filled with ragu - slow-braised meat with tomato and other flavourings or bechamel sauce.
 When in Sicily you will find those anywhere, but I liked them in Rosticceria Da Cristina in Taormina the most.

-3. Gelato everywhere in Italy
+3. Gelato is everywhere in Italy

 Italians did not invent the ice cream; the ancient Chinese are to blame here.
 And some stories say Marco Polo is the one to bring back the idea of this dreamy dessert to Italy after his trips to China.
-Nevertheless, many stories bring the origin of the modern-day version of this frozen bliss to the court of Medici in Florence.
-Nowadays there are around 37 000 gelaterias (ice cream shops) throughout Italy, but let me suggest - one of the best places to eat in Florence Italy is La Carraia, but when in Rome catch the charm of old times in Giolitti Eur.
+Nevertheless, many stories bring the origin of the modern-day version of this frozen bliss to the Court of Medici in Florence.
+Nowadays, there are around 37 000 gelaterias (ice cream shops) throughout Italy, but let me suggest - one of the best places to eat in Florence Italy, is La Carraia, but when in Rome catch the charm of old times in Giolitti Eur.

 4. Tiramisu from Venice